asynx-dev/www/docs/blog/20/4-serial-data-communication-over-tcp.md

 use serial port terminal application of your choice.
 In the example below `screen` is used.

-On machine 1, type:
+On Machine 1, type:

 ```console
 $ screen /dev/pts/18 115200
 ```

-On machine 2, type:
+On Machine 2, type:

 ```console
 $ screen /dev/pts/6 115200